auzhangLABS/c4_deployment3/README.md

 # Deployment 3 Documentation
 ## Purpose:
-The purpose of deployment 3 was to set up Jenkins to build/test/deploy applications to automatically deploy AWS Elastic Beanstalk.
-We were able to do this using Github Webhooks.
-Webhooks will be triggered whenever a specific event occurs on GitHub.
-With this, we could automate the deployment process whenever there were changes within the GitHub repository.
+The purpose of Deployment 3 was to set up Jenkins to build/test/deploy applications automatically to AWS Elastic Beanstalk using GitHub Webhooks.
+Webhooks will be triggered whenever a specific event occurs on GitHub, allowing us to automate the deployment process whenever there are changes within the GitHub repository.

 ## Steps:
 Before we start, I also have to download Jenkins onto my AWS EC2 instance.
 To see the steps to install the Jenkins server (Steps 1 and 2) click [here](https://github.com/auzhangLABS/Installing-Jenkins).